openem-team/openem/doc/training_environment.md

 # Python Environment for Training Library

 This document describes how to set up a python environment to use the training library.
 It specifies specific module versions that were used to test the training library, but more recent versions of these modules may also work.
-The training library has currently only been tested on Ubuntu 18.04 LTS.
+The training library has been tested on Windows 10 x64 and Ubuntu 18.04 LTS.

 ## Installing Miniconda